The Best Things to do in Nukus, Uzbekistan

+This post is about the best things to do in Nukus, Uzbekistan.
 Nukus is one of the most desolate cities in Uzbekistan.
 A city that you will visit for its remoteness and isolation rather than its tourist attractions.
-Part of its charm is that there are not a lot of things to do in Nukus.

 Nukus is also changing quickly.
 Recent modernization projects have destroyed much of its Soviet past.
 Replacing older buildings with new flat apartments.
 It’s not necessarily making the city more attractive.
 Most of the new buildings are still empty, giving Nukus an even more desolate atmosphere.